Corteva Inc. (CTVA) – Don’t Believe the Hype: Check The Facts

 Sponsored

-The stock witnessed a 11.61% loss in the last 1 month and extending the period to 3 months gives it a -0.31%, and is 0.05% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.46% over the week and 1.88% over the month.
+The stock witnessed a 10.21% loss in the last 1 month and extending the period to 3 months gives it a -1.44%, and is -0.76% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.94% over the week and 1.81% over the month.

 Corteva Inc. (CTVA) Analyst Forecasts